Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 and diagonalise it to obtain its eigenvalues, $e_j$ ($j=1,\ldots,L_x\times L_y)$.
 These eigenvalues are also known as natural occupation numbers.
 The condensate fraction of the ground state then equals $e_1/N$ and $e_1/N=\mathcal{O}(1)$ signals condensation~\cite{Penrose1956, Yang1962}.
 As noted above, the condensate fraction can be experimentally measured in optical lattice setups, associating $e_1$ with the population of the lowest-momentum state~\cite{Greiner2002, jimenez2010phases, landig2016quantum}; however, there is no direct experimental access to higher occupation numbers, $e_{j>1}$.

-We have computed the natural occupation numbers for the ground state of the $12\times6$ and $16\times8$ systems, and observed that the condensate fraction vanishes for $V/J<(V/J)_c$, the critical interaction strength for the appearance of DW ordering, while it converges to $\approx 0.4$ for $V \to 0$, in agreement with the findings in~\cite{Capogrosso2010}.
+We have computed the natural occupation numbers for the ground state of the $12\times6$ and $16\times8$ systems, and observed that the condensate fraction vanishes for $V/J>(V/J)_c$, the critical interaction strength for the appearance of DW ordering, while it reaches $\approx 0.4$ for $V \to 0$, in agreement with the findings in~\cite{Capogrosso2010}.
 The fact that the condensate fraction is still considerably smaller than 1 is indicative of the strong correlations in the system, due to the hard-core constraint, which leads to a considerable depletion of the dominant single-particle state.
-Numerically, we find that the difference $\delta_e=e_1/N-e_2/N$ between the two largest natural occupations has a similar behaviour to the condensate fraction, but it converges to zero more sharply on the DW side of the transition point, see Fig.~\ref{fig:8x16}(e).
+Numerically, we find that the difference $\delta_e=e_1/N-e_2/N$ between the two largest natural occupations has a similar behaviour to the condensate fraction, but it converges to zero more sharply on the DW side of the transition point, see Fig.~\ref{fig:8x16}(d,h).

-We compare in Fig.~\ref{fig:8x16}(a) the dependence of $\delta_e$ on the interaction strength, with that of the structure factor and occupation imbalance.
-We observe that all three order parameters point to a first-order transition from a DW to a SF at a critical $(V/J)_c$ that only depends on the system size.
-For the largest system we have simulated, $16\times8$, this is $(V/J)_c \approx 3.9$, which should be compared with the value $(V/J)_c \approx 3.5$ obtained for the thermodynamic limit by quantum Monte Carlo methods~\cite{zhang2018equilibrium}.
+We compare in Fig.~\ref{fig:8x16}(a,e) the dependence of $\delta_e$ on the interaction strength, with that of the structure factor and occupation imbalance, for two system sizes.
+We observe in Fig.~\ref{fig:8x16}(a,e) that all three order parameters point to a first-order transition from a DW to a SF at a critical $(V/J)_c$ that only depends on the system size.
+For the largest system we have simulated, $16\times8$, this is $(V/J)_c \approx 3.9$ [Fig.~\ref{fig:8x16}(a)], while for the $12\times6$ system $(V/J)_c\approx 4.9$ [Fig.~\ref{fig:8x16}(e)].
+For both systems, these critical values agree with those obtained from the density imbalance in Sec.~\ref{sec:dw}.
+In general, we find that all observables point to the same critical value of $V/J$ for a each system size, with the sole exception of the structure factor, which is more sensitive to finite-size effects as explained in Sec.~\ref{sec:dw}.

-We obtain the momentum distribution as the Fourier transform of the OBDM, $n_{(k_x,k_y)}= 1/(L_x L_y)\sum_{x,y,x',y'} \exp[i (k_x (x-x')+ k_y (y-y')] \rho(x,y,x',y')$.
+We obtain the momentum distribution as the Fourier transform of the OBDM, $n_{(k_x,k_y)}= 1/(L_x L_y)\sum_{x,y,x',y'} \exp[i \{ k_x (x-x')+ k_y (y-y') \} ] \rho(x,y,x',y')$.
 This quantity displays a drastic change in behaviour in the following two regimes (not shown): in the SF regime, it shows a narrow peak characteristic of the condensate, whereas it gets spread out in the checkerboard DW limit.

 We analyse next the decay of non-local correlations, which provide a more in-depth insight into the nature of the state of the system~\cite{PethickBook}; for a discussion on experimental methods to measure non-local density correlations we refer the reader to~\cite{Streif2016}.
 In a 2D SF state, the correlation functions decay algebraically, whereas in the checkerboard solid the decay is exponential, due to the lack of long-range coherence.
 We first focus our analysis on the correlation functions along the $x$-direction,